Student Enrollment and Public Random Drawing/Lottery Policies and Procedures

 - Current property tax bill from the County Tax Collector’s Office

-- Official letter or form from a social services or government agency (current within 30 days)
+- Official letter or form from social services or government agency (current within 30 days)

-- Students eligible for FRPM will be given preference in the admissions process if a lottery is held.
+- Students eligible for FRPM(Free or Reduced Price Meal) will be given preference in the admissions process if a lottery is held.
 If offered admission, applicants indicating that they are eligible for FRPM will need to present an official document in the student’s enrollment package to verify proof of eligibility.

 - All other applicants will not receive a preference in the lottery.

-OCS will purchase specially-designed charter school lottery software to run the admissions lottery.
-The Charter School will input all application information into the system; will assign applicable weightings to applicants; and the software program will generate the admission and wait lists.
-The program will be run at a time convenient for a majority of interested parties and will be open to the public, and the results will be posted in real time at the Charter School.
+- OCS will purchase specially-designed charter school lottery software or contract with a company providing a student enrollment platform to run the admissions lottery.
+The Charter School will input all lottery information into the system; the program will automatically assign applicable weightings to applicants based on the applicant’s submitted application; the software program will generate the admission and waitlists.
+The program will be run at a time convenient for a majority of interested parties and will be open to the public.
+The results will be posted in real-time at the Charter School.
 The results will be read out by the lottery officials and posted on a board or projection screen so that the public has an opportunity to view the results.
 The results of the software program will be auditable.

 - Students who are not offered seats for the academic school year for which the lottery was held will remain on the waiting list until the end of that academic school year unless otherwise requested by the parent/guardian to be removed.
 The waiting list shall be cleared at the end of the academic year for which the lottery was drawn and shall not carry over from one year to the next; students who remain on the waiting list at the end of the academic year will be required to submit an application again for the next school year.

-- Following acceptance through the lottery, families who are offered admission at OCS will have fifteen (15) business days to complete the following:
+- Following acceptance through the lottery, families who are offered admission at OCS at the time of the lottery will have fourteen (14) calendar days to complete the following:

 - Registration Packet: All forms in the Registration Packet must be completed to gain enrollment at OCS.
 Each packet will include a “Registration Check List” to assist parents/guardians in ensuring that all necessary paperwork is accounted for and submitted to the Charter School.
 All paperwork and documentation, as indicated in the packet must be returned per OCS’s instructions.